-As more fully discussed in Note 2, the guidance for other-than-temporary impairment contemplates numerous factors in determining whether an impairment is other-than-temporary including: (1) whether or not an entity intends to sell the security, (2) whether it is more likely than not that an entity would be required to sell the security before recovering its costs, or (3) whether or not an entity expects to recover the security's entire amortized cost basis (even if it does not intend to sell).
+For information on the evaluation of investment securities prior to the adoption of CECL, see Note 2 of the 2022 Annual Information Statement.
+The guidance, prior to the adoption of CECL, for other-thantemporary impairment contemplated numerous factors in determining whether an impairment is other-thantemporary including: (1) whether or not an entity intends to sell the security, (2) whether it is more likely than not that an entity would be required to sell the security before recovering its costs, or (3) whether or not an entity expects to recover the security's entire amortized cost basis (even if it does not intend to sell).

-System institutions perform an evaluation quarterly on a security-by-security basis considering all available information.
-If a Bank or Association intends to sell the security or it is more likely than not that it would be required to sell the security, the impairment loss equals the full difference between amortized cost and fair value of the security.
-When a

-Bank or Association does not intend to sell the security in an unrealized loss position, other-thantemporary impairment is considered using various factors, including the length of time and the extent to which the fair value is less than cost, adverse conditions specifically related to the industry, geographic area and the condition of the underlying collateral, payment structure of the security, ratings by rating agencies and volatility of the fair value changes.
-A Bank or Association uses estimated cash flows over the remaining lives of the underlying collateral to assess whether credit losses exist.
-In estimating cash flows, it considers factors such as expectations of relevant market and economic data, including underlying loan level data for mortgage-backed and asset-backed securities and credit enhancements.
-The System did not recognize any credit impairment losses in earnings for 2022, 2021 and 2020.
+Pre-CECL, System institutions performed an evaluation quarterly on a security-by-security basis considering all available information.
+If a Bank or Association intended to sell the security or it was more likely than not that it would be required to sell the security, the impairment loss equaled the full difference between amortized cost and fair value of the security.
+When a Bank or Association did not intend to sell securities in an unrealized loss position, otherthan-temporary impairment was considered using various factors, including the length of time and the extent to which the fair value was less than cost, adverse conditions specifically related to the industry, geographic area and the condition of the underlying collateral, payment structure of the security, ratings by rating agencies and volatility of the fair value changes.
+A Bank or Association used estimated cash flows over the remaining lives of the underlying collateral to assess whether credit losses exist.
+In estimating cash flows, it considered factors such as expectations of relevant market and economic data, including underlying loan level data for mortgage-backed and asset-backed securities and credit enhancements.
+The Banks and Associations did not recognize any credit impairment losses in earnings for 2022 and 2021.